 |Jewish Events Willamette-valley is your source to Jewish related events in and around Eugene, Oregon, and the Willamette valley.
 Here is your chance to discover a bit of your heritage that you didn’t know existed, in a fun and relaxed and joyous way.
 Stand up and be proud of being Jewish.
 And also discover a little bit of what that means, so when somebody asks, you can say more than, “I light candles and we read from a scroll on Saturday mornings something I don’t understand.
 But the chanting is fun.”We are inclusive and so when we serve food at events, it will be kosher.||

 |Some events are free.
 Some we will charge, but only so the costs of the event will not be coming out of our pockets.
 We, at Jewish Events Willamette-valley, are not rich.
 If you would like to contribute, we would be very grateful.|

 We are back at the Bijou metro, 43 West Broadway in downtown Eugene.
-We usually sell out at this venue so we recommend buying tickets early.
+We often sell out at this venue so we recommend buying tickets early.
 Here is the link.
 Tickets are $5 and a donation jar will be available for those who wish to support JEW (that’s us!).

 We are looking for a volunteer to help us with the film festival.
 Please call Shmuel at 541-514-2571 if you are interested.